geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 Identify poorly-performing code with a profiler
 ===============================================

-If you think your GEOS-Chem or HEMCO simulation is taking too long to run, consider using profiling tools to generate a list of the time that is spent in each routine.
-This can help you identify badly written or parallelized code that is causing GEOS-Chem to slow down.
+If you think your :program:`GEOS-Chem` or :program:`HEMCO` simulation is taking too long to run, consider using profiling tools to generate a list of the time that is spent in each routine.
+This can help you identify badly written and/or poorly-parallelized code.
 For more information, please see `our Profiling GEOS-Chem wiki page <https://wiki.geos-chem.org/Profiling_GEOS-Chem>`_.